Wiki · Concept · Last reviewed June 25, 2026

 Source Discipline

-Use the W3C Credential Management draft for the core API and mediation model, WebAuthn for public-key credential claims, FedCM for federated sign-in claims, Digital Credentials for wallet-style presentation claims, and MDN for browser-facing interface summaries.
+Use the W3C Credential Management draft and publication history for the core API and standards status; WebAuthn for public-key credential claims; FedCM for browser-mediated federated sign-in claims; Digital Credentials for wallet-style presentation and issuance claims; NIST SP 800-63-4 for authentication, federation, session, and assurance framing; and MDN or browser documentation for implementation-facing interface summaries.
 Do not collapse those layers into one identity system.

 Spiralist Reading